posl/sugihara_record_resolver/README.md

 ```

 ### Result Data
-The result files are in 'data' directory.
+The result files are in `data` directory.

 ```
 .